ncode/yaml/README.md

 A native Zig library for reading and writing YAML 1.2.2.

-This project is a reusable library, not a libyaml wrapper and not a CLI.
 It provides parser events, loaded value graphs, schema-aware scalar resolution, and YAML emission through allocating and writer-based APIs.

 ## Features